 Christ is called the greatest teacher of all in Matt.
 23:8.
 And Scripture often warns of false teachers not sparing the flock:

-So any pastor who doesn't teach his flock sound doctrine (the true gospel) is a false shepherd and there will be many false teachers who lead the sheep astray.
+So any pastor who doesn't teach his flock sound doctrine (the true gospel) is a false shepherd.

 So again we come back to only 4 ministries being mentioned in Eph 4:11.

 Also see Are There Any True Apostles Today?